luizdesign/spalatum/README.md

 ## Caching

-When you use the `fragment` tag and add a `cache` attribute, internally, the Spalatum create a `cache` global object that store: href (as key), content, timestamp.
+When you use the `fragment` tag and add a `cache` attribute, internally, the Spalatum create a `cache` object that store: href (as key), content, timestamp.

 ```
-  global.cache = {
+  cacheObject = {
     '[href]': {
       content: '[encrypted_fragment_content]',
       timestamp: '[cache_expiration_time]'